Janteloven's Story

 MSC MSW GDRUP BA FAICD FPIA AASW

-Alongside her counselling and work with community, she continues to spread time between teaching University students in mental health, hanging with her three dogs, three horses and the rest of the farm tribe, enjoying time with her family and going on road trips in her oldie but a goodie campervan.
+Working often alongside those who have experienced deep despair, mental health challenges, anxiety, depression, disempowerment in their lives, Kylie's work focuses on supporting mentally strong and empowered lives.
+Alongside her equine assisted therapy and capacity building work with organisations and community, she continues to spend time between teaching University students in mental health, hanging with her three dogs, three horses and the rest of the farm tribe, enjoying time with her family and going on road trips in her oldie but a goodie campervan.